Skip to Content

 Marine biologist Kori Garza, 28, encountered Kamakai during a 2018 diving expedition in French Polynesia.

 It is impossible to eliminate the possibility of shark attacks.
-Shark exclusion nets create a wall between humans and sharks, and they cause the environment the least amount of harm.
+Shark exclusion nets create a wall between sharks and humans, and they cause the environment the least amount of harm.
 However, these nets aren’t entirely successful.

 Moreover, sharks and other marine animals can become entangled in them and die.
 Furthermore, operating them costs a lot of money.